 The Readmission Application Form is available at Records and Registration and must be completed and submitted to that office at least two weeks before the start of the semester.
 A student who was in good academic standing, had satisfied all financial obligations to the University at the time of withdrawal and had no disciplinary sanctions imposed will be readmitted.
 A student who left the University on academic probation or dismissal can only apply for readmission after an absence of one year.
 The application will be reviewed by a committee appointed by the Provost, who will make the readmission decision.
+Readmission for F1 students must also be approved by the International Student Office.
+Students must demonstrate compliance with F1 regulations.
 A student who leaves the University and returns from an absence of one year or more will be subject to the Catalog edition in effect during the year of return.